Quick Summary

 These words create a strong impression and show you’re proactive and results-oriented.

 Whether you’re a fresher or an experienced professional, understanding how to write a cover letter is crucial for career success.
-Since internships are for learning and for complete beginners, you need to show that you’re the right person with the right mindset for this opportunity.
+Since internships are for learning and complete beginners, you need to show that you’re the right person with the right mindset for this opportunity.

 For example, if you’ve created a project for your college assignments or managed or led a team during your college years, mention it in your cover letter.